 Today, organic and paid reach are still flatlining, causing ad costs to balloon to unprecedented levels.
 And in a space where advertising has historically been cheap, how can marketers sustain their revenue without having to increase their Facebook ad budget?

 One word: optimization.
 In a nutshell, ad optimization is getting the maximum bang for your buck for every single dollar you spend distributing content.
 To do this, you need to constantly test your Facebook ad strategy and use data to course correct it enough to maximize your results every time you send out an ad.
-But that's easier said than done.
+There are a number of ads tools available that can help -- many of which are free.
+But still, ad optimization is easier said than done.

 To help you implement an efficient and effective Facebook advertising strategy, we'll flesh out HubSpot's five-step process for optimizing Facebook advertising costs.
 Read on to learn about our approach to Facebook advertising.